-LEE Hiok Chuan, aged 86, joined the Group in 1992 and is an investment consultant in Hong Kong.
+LEE Hiok Chuan, aged 87, joined the Group in 1992 and is an investment consultant in Hong Kong.
 Mr. Lee has over forty years' experience in finance and banking in Hong Kong.

-ONG Wui Leng, aged 60, joined the Group in 2004 and has more than ten years of experience in corporate banking.
+ONG Wui Leng, aged 61, joined the Group in 2004 and has more than ten years of experience in corporate banking.
 She also has many years of experience in corporate finance and management.
 Ms. Ong graduated from the University of London, United Kingdom with a Bachelor of Science (Economics) in Management Studies and completed her Master of Practising Accounting from Monash University, Australia.
-During April 2013 to May 2020, Ms. Ong is an independent non-executive director of Hwa Hong Corporation Limited, a company whose shares are listed on the Stock Exchange of Singapore.
-From 1 January 2017, Ms. Ong is also an independent non-executive director of QAF Limited, a company whose shares are listed on the Stock Exchange of Singapore.
+During April 2013 to May 2020, Ms. Ong was an independent non-executive director of Hwa Hong Corporation Limited, a company whose shares are listed on the Stock Exchange of Singapore.
+During 1 January 2017 to 30 April 2021, Ms. Ong was an independent non-executive director of QAF Limited, a company whose shares are listed on the Stock Exchange of Singapore.
+The Stock Exchange of Singapore director and group finance director of QAF Limited and its related companies.

-MA Shiu Sun, Michael, aged 52, joined the Group in 2012 and holds a Bachelor of Science (Economics) from London School of Economics, University of London, a Bachelor of Laws from University of Sydney and a Postgraduate Certificate of Laws (P.C.LL) from University of Hong Kong.
+MA Shiu Sun, Michael, aged 53, joined the Group in 2012 and holds a Bachelor of Science (Economics) from London School of Economics, University of London, a Bachelor of Laws from University of Sydney and a Postgraduate Certificate of Laws (P.C.LL) from University of Hong Kong.
 Mr. Ma has been a practicing lawyer for over ten years and is practicing as a partner and notary public in a Hong Kong law firm in the areas of commercial and corporate matters.

-The directors present their annual report and the audited financial statements for the year ended 31 December 2020.
+The directors present their annual report and the audited financial statements for the year ended 31 December 2021.